cnlohr/cnballpit-vrc/README.md

  * Switched back to an explicit render.
  * Switched away from an explicit render to SetReplacementShader.
 I promise.
 It's better.
  * Mention Patreon Notice
+ * Put light culling mask to be mutually exclusive to compute cameras.
+ * Added some props.
+ * Change bounding box for points two different sizes, so balls can be seen from farther, but computing balls does not slow down adjacent cameras.

 ## Interesting
  * shader_billboardout modes.